intershop/devenv-4-iom/doc/03_devops_integration.md

     # end the azure-cli Docker image
     exit

-### Create the Kubernetes secret *project-pull-secret*
+### Create the Kubernetes secret to access the *Project Docker Repository*

+The according pull-secret should get a project specific name.
+Only this way it will be possible to switch between different projects.
+The example below uses the name *myproject-pull-secret*, which should be replaced by a name matching your projects name.
 The following commands have to be executed outside the azure-cli Docker container.

-    kubectl create secret docker-registry project-pull-secret \
+    kubectl create secret docker-registry myproject-pull-secret \
       --context="docker-desktop" \
+      --namespace=default \
       --docker-server='<value of loginServer, see above>' \
       --docker-username='00000000-0000-0000-0000-000000000000' \
       --docker-password='<value of accessToken, see above>'

-### Add the pull-secret *project-pull-secret* to configuration of *devenv-4-iom*
+### Add the pull-secret *myproject-pull-secret* to configuration of *devenv-4-iom*

 The new Kubernetes secret has also to be added to property *IMAGE_PULL_SECRET* within the user-specific configuration file of *devenv-4-iom* (devenv.user.properties):

     # Change into the root directory of IOM project.
-    # Append ',project-pull-secret' to the line beginning with IMAGE_PULL_SECRET=
+    # Append ',myproject-pull-secret' to the line beginning with IMAGE_PULL_SECRET=
     # The whole line should now look like:
-    # IMAGE_PULL_SECRET=intershop-pull-secret,project-pull-secret
+    # IMAGE_PULL_SECRET=intershop-pull-secret,myproject-pull-secret
     vi devenv.user.properties

 ---